melogsdon/DATA146/Project1.md

 Describe how an api works.
 Provide an example of how to construct a request to a remote server in order to pull data, write it to a local file and then import it to your current work session.

 #### **Question 9**:
+**Describe the apply() function from the pandas library.

+The pandas `apply()` function allows a particular function to be applied repeatedly throughough a dataframe.
+It allows users to specify which axis to apply the function (`axis=0` for rows and `axis=1` for columns).
+Instead of applying it to each individual "cell" within the dataframe, it allows operations to be performed in bulk.

-Describe the apply() function from the pandas library.
-What is its purpose?
-Using apply) to various class objects is an alternative (potentially preferable approach) to writing what other type of command?
+**What is its purpose?
+Using apply() to various class objects is an alternative (potentially preferable approach) to writing what other type of command?
 Why do you think apply() could be a preferred approach?

 #### **Question 10**:
 Also describe an alternative approach to filtering the number of columns in a data frame.
 Instead of using .iloc, what other approach might be used to select, filter and assign a subset number of variables to a new data frame?